DempseyBlum/tinnitus/src/pages/index.md

     dvdDescription: asdf

 sidebar:
-    -   Heading: What is Tinnitus?
+    -   heading: What is Tinnitus?
-        Summary: ""
+        summary: ""
-        Links:
+        links:
         -   linkTitle: How Common?
             link: Find out more here